backlink-generator-tool/html-autosurf-iframe-loader/README.md

 │ └── ... up to page20.html

+---

-## 🔧 How It Works
+## 🚀 How to Use

-1. A hardcoded array of 20 HTML file links is shuffled.
-2. A new iframe is added to the page every 15 seconds.
-3. A maximum of 15 iframes are created and loaded.
-4. Each iframe displays one of the shuffled HTML pages.

-## 🌐 Usage

-1. Clone this repository or download the ZIP.
+1. Clone or download this repository.
-2. Customize the `pages/pageX.html` files with your own content.
+2. Add your own HTML content into the `/pages/` directory.
-3. Open `index.html` in a browser or deploy it via GitHub Pages.
+3. Open `index.html` in a browser to start the iframe autosurf loop.

-## 💡 SEO Tip

-Use meaningful content and proper `<title>` and `<meta>` tags inside each `pageX.html` to maximize the SEO benefit.
+> ✅ Tip: All 15 iframes load at once and continue reloading new random pages every 15 seconds.

+---

+## 🧠 Use Cases

+- Autosurf traffic bots
+- Web automation testing
+- HTML preview rotator
+- Network load simulations
+- Background content rotation

+---

 ## 📄 License

-MIT License
+MIT — free to use, modify, and share.